 Art Therapists: Telehealth Certification Institute, LLC is recognized by the New York State Education Department's State Board for Mental Health Practitioners as an approved provider of continuing education for licensed creative arts therapists #CAT-0093.
 7/21/2021 – 7/31/2024

 Other Professionals: This activity qualifies for 60 minutes of instructional content as required by many national, state and local licensing boards and professional organizations.
 Retain your certificate of completion and contact your board or organization for specific filing requirements.

 To receive your certificate of completion you must complete the course in its entirety.

 To complete an Online Self Study Course, one must register, log in, select the My Courses option from the menu items, click the Course Title, complete all of the modules, complete and pass the post-test(s), and complete the course evaluation.

 Psychologists and other professionals seeking CE credit through our approval with the American Psychological Association are asked but not required to complete the course evaluation before obtaining their certificate of completion, however passing a post-test for online self-study courses, and submitting one's attendance for live on-site and live webinars is required.

 You can download or print your certificate of completion by logging into your account, navigating to the course by selecting the My Courses option from the menu items, clicking the Course Title, scrolling to the Certificate of Completion section, and clicking on the Certificate of Completion link to either download it or print it.

 Participants may request a printed version of their certificate of completion to be delivered by mail.
 A shipping/handling fee of $6.95 will be charged per request.
 Shipping internationally may require an additional charge.

 Directions for completing a course can be found by clicking here.

+This is a non-interactive self-study course.
 Teaching methods for this course includes recorded lectures, videos, a post-test, and a course evaluation.